FGtatsuro/ansible-android/README.md

 - On Debian, SDK and related tools are re-installed when new Android SDK is given via `android_sdk_download_url` and `android_sdk_sha1`.
   - In this case, previous installed components in `android_home` are REMOVED.
 You should be careful!

+- About `android_emulator_kvm_user`,
+  - On OSX, this is ignored.
+  - If this variable is used for Docker, `MKNOD` capability is required.
+(Ref. https://docs.docker.com/engine/reference/run/#/runtime-privilege-and-linux-capabilities)

 License
 -------